appbaseio/reactive-manual/content/docs/result-components/ReactiveList.md

 `ReactiveList` component can be extended to
 1. customize the look and feel with `className`, `style`,
-2. render individual result data items using `renderData`,
+2. render individual result data items using `renderItem`,
-3. render the entire result data using `renderAllData`.
+3. render the entire data using `render`.
 4. connect with external interfaces using `onQueryChange`.

 ```js